Git-Hexagon/Hexagon/docs/entries/Hexagon Ship Type.md

 Acquisition Citadel
 > Expansion Vessel
-> Used to create Nexus' for resource acquisition.
+> Used to create Nexus Superstructures for resource acquisition.
 Has no offensive capabilities.

 *Grand Citadel*
 > Support Vessel/Mobile Outpost